sgmurphy/wordpress-plugins/wp-recipe-maker/readme.txt

 6. Fully compatible with the Classic Editor.

 == Changelog ==
+= 9.2.0 =
+* Feature: Changelog for tracking backend recipe changes with optional email notification
+* Improvement: Include rating summary in REST API get recipe call
+* Improvement: Allow URL to be used for recipe image when using REST API
+* Improvement: Better accessibility for tooltips
+* Improvement: Setting to open custom author link in same tab
+* Fix: Print going blank in Safari
+* Fix: Block validation error when post is saved without changes to the post content
+* Fix: Prevent HTML comments from breaking rich editor
+* Fix: Allow any user rating if comment rating is not possible
+* Fix: Alternative image not working for "other" roundup post
+* Fix: Improved authorization for authenticated users to prevent security issues
+* Fix: Make sure correct image thumbnail is used when using force size option

 = 9.1.2 =
 * Fix: Error caused by Yoast SEO suddenly removing constant